dadamachines/docs/docs/automat-toolkit/index.md

 ![alt text](images/dadamachines-video-poster.jpg)

-Hey,
+Hey,\
-it looks like you just got your dadamachines – automat board / controller / toolkit!
+it looks like you just got your dadamachines – automat board / controller / toolkit!\
+\

-## Here I will explain how to get started with your hardware.
+Here I will explain how to get started with your hardware.

+{: .highlight }
-- After opening your package.
-The first thing you can do is to configure the MIDI connection of the automat either via DIN MIDI or USB.
+After opening your package.
+The first thing you can do is to [configure](/docs/automat-toolkit/automat-controller/configuration/) the MIDI connection of the automat either via **DIN MIDI** or **USB**.

+{: .important }
-- [Please connect the Power Supply first, If you did not get one you can only continue via USB but not drive any motors with the outputs]
+> Please connect the [Power Supply](/docs/automat-toolkit/power-supply) first.
+If you did not get one you can only continue via USB but not drive any motors with the outputs.

-## How to configure the DC Outputs of the automat?
-Follow the QuickStart Guide which should be coming with your unit, or continue reading here.

-1. Connect the automat.
-2. Press the LEARN Button [IMPORTANT: The most right one on the backside of the automat] once.
-3. Send a MIDI note from your Keyboard, Sequencer, Computer.
->> The first output should now always be triggered by the MIDI note you send.